 Enjoy our month-long display of nature at its finest!
 Marvel at the Blue Morpho as hundreds of these tropical butterflies fill the Day Butterfly Center with their iridescent-blue splendor.
 If the trend continues, visitors to the Day Butterfly Center will witness the largest display of Blue Morpho Butterflies on the planet during September.

-Join us Sept.
-16 for a Blue Morpho Butterfly Reception.
-For only $25, guests will have exclusive after-hours access to the Cecil B. Day Butterfly Center.
+Plan to join us for a Blue Morpho Butterfly Reception.
+At this special event, for only $25 guests will have exclusive after-hours access to the Cecil B. Day Butterfly Center.
 Each guest will receive a complimentary glass of red wine or red grape juice, which the blue morphos are attracted to.
 As guests stroll through the Butterfly Center enjoying their beverage, they will have up-close and personal experiences with these beautiful irridescent blue butterflies.
-For details, CLICK HERE.
+Date TBD Soon.
+For details check back.

 The Blue Morpho (Morpho peleides) is a spectacular iridescent blue butterfly native to the rainforests of South and Central America.
 The undersides of the wings are brown with eyespots, but the contrasting upper sides could be considered the most brilliant, vivid blue that nature has to offer.
 This iridescent color actually results from microscopic scales on the back of their wings reflecting light, giving the brilliant shimmering blue appearance.
 As a Blue Morpho flies, its contrasting wing colors of brilliant blue and dull brown fool the eye and make the Morpho look as if it is appearing and disappearing, paying tribute to its name ‘morpho’ – which actually means “to change or modify.”